suenchunhui/fabric-tutorial-vagrant/README.md

 ```

 #Provisioning
+- change directory to the folder containing the downloaded `Vagrantfile`
-run `vagrant up` from the commandline(OSX: terminal, Win: cmd.exe) to provision the entire system.
+- run `vagrant up` from the commandline(OSX: terminal, Win: cmd.exe) to provision the entire system.
 Download and provisioning system can take a long up (up to 10-20mins)
-Once you reach the success screen output,
+- Once you reach the success screen output,
 ```
 ==> default:
 ==> default: tern_from_ts@0.0.1 node_modules/tern_from_ts